-At a time when fad diets urge the elimination of healthful foods, and social media feeds display unattainably fit bodies, nobody picked up on the early signs that Paige Sklar was developing an eating disorder.
+At a time when fad diets urge the elimination of healthful foods and social media feeds display unattainably fit bodies, nobody picked up on the early signs that Paige Sklar was developing an eating disorder.

 When she was a high school senior, Sklar cut out bread and dairy and worked out daily after an Army recruiter told her she’d need to lose weight to join.
-To most, Sklar’s efforts didn’t seem worrisome, but weight loss had become an obsession for her.
+To most, Sklar’s efforts didn’t seem worrisome.
+But weight loss had become an obsession for her.
 “The number on the scale controlled my life,” she says.

-And those body struggles include routines that many parents might consider normal for a teenager—a boy who avoids all physical activity; a girl who complains about looking too fat; or, like Sklar, the teen who nixes certain food groups and exercises excessively.
+And those body struggles include routines that many parents might consider normal for a teenager—a boy who avoids all physical activity; a girl who complains about looking too fat; or, like Sklar, a teen who nixes certain food groups and exercises excessively.
 (See box below for the unhealthy markers tracked in this study.)

 “My mom thought this was just me trying to be healthier,” says Sklar, now a college senior who works for the National Eating Disorders Association.